Peasants and Farmers

 Answer: In the earlier time of enclosure land was not capable to produce as much as the increasing population.
 That means food grain production increased less than the increasing population.
 But, in the nineteenth century food grain also increased rapidly as with the increasing population.
 About 80% food grain production make possible to fulfill the demands of increasing population of England.

 This rapid increasing food grain was not for the result of any kind of innovation for agriculture in this 19th century.
-This increasing food grain becomes possible after the new policy of land enclosure.
-In this period food grain increased after bringing the new land under cultivation.
+But this increasing food grain become possible after the new policy of land enclosure.
+In this period food grain increasing happened after bringing the new land under cultivation.
 Like pastureland, undulating land and cut up forest land etc. comes under cultivation.
 Hence, this 19th century was known as the age of enclosure.